Mount Chameleon | Mount Tsaranoro

 The old people from the Tsaranoro Valley villages believe that the name “Tsaranoro” has its origins dating around 1820.
 During the fights between Betsileo and Merina ethnic groups.
-Merina come from the center region, the highlands, and wanted at this time to overthrow the neighboring kingdoms.
+Merina comes from the central region, the highlands, and wanted at this time to overthrow the neighboring kingdoms.
 King Sahanambo fled in the hills to escape from the Merina invaders.
 He found a cave, large enough to home him and his closest followers.
-To remain safe, he lock himself inside the cave blocking the entrance with stones.
-He let the cave closed for months, until food supplies ran short.
+To remain safe, he locks himself inside the cave blocking the entrance with stones.
+He let the cave closed for months until food supplies ran short.

 To survive, there was no other choice than getting down to the valley to buy supplies.
-To not raise suspicion of the Merina people, the king decided to send his two sisters Ratsara and Ranoro in the valley.
+To not raise suspicion of the Merina people, the king decided to send his two sisters Ratsara and Ranoro, in the valley.
 The cave was exceptionally open to let them out and carefully closed after.
-The sisters walked down the valley and found the necessary supplies easily.
+The sisters walked down the valley and found the necessary supplies quickly.

 A few days later, when the king opened the cave, he found his two sisters dead.
 In honour of Ratsara and Ranoro, the king named the highest rock in the valley “Tsaranoro”.
 He named also the three rocks on the left “Vatovoarindrina”, which means “closed stone gates”.